Jennifer Harris Trosper

 Jennifer Harris Trosper is an American aerospace engineer at the Jet Propulsion Laboratory (JPL) in Pasadena, California.
 During her 30-year career at JPL, Trosper has occupied crucial positions in engineering management pertaining to every spacecraft that has traversed the Martian surface.
 Because of her leadership and engineering expertise, Trosper has appeared on broadcast media outlets as an authority in development and execution of missions to Mars.

 Early years and education

 Jennifer Trosper grew up in Fostoria, Ohio and graduated from Elmwood High School in Bloomdale, Ohio.
 She received degrees in aerospace engineering from the Massachusetts Institute of Technology (BS) and the University of Southern California (MS).

 Career

-Positions held at JPL have included: